 The Bachelor of Business (Community Services Management) course provides you with strong foundation skills and knowledge required to successfully enter the community services sector, including at a management level.
 Upon graduation, you will be able to work in areas that make a real difference in people’s lives.

-A rewarding career – professionally and financially – awaits you upon completion of your Bachelor of Business at Stott’s Colleges.
+A rewarding career – professionally and financially – awaits you upon completion of your Bachelor of Business at Stott’s College.

-The course is designed to give you a solid foundation in business disciplines, ensuring you can work in a number of roles across organisations or run your own business.
-The course is accredited by the Australian Community Workers Association (ACWA), the skills assessing authority, and is a pathway course for both diploma and post graduate courses in Australia accredited by ACWA.
+This course provides you with a community services management specialisation in a broader business context, ensuring you can work in a number of roles in different organisations in the community services sector.
+You will able to develop the necessary skills, knowledge and professional awareness to work in the sector, including at a management level.
+The course is accredited by the Australian Community Workers Association (ACWA) and it is a pathway course for post-graduate courses in Australia accredited by ACWA.

-To be eligible for the award of Bachelor of Business (Community Services Management), a student must acquire 24 units (360 credit points) as prescribed below:
+To be eligible for the award of Bachelor of Business (Community Services Management), a student must acquire 24 units (360 credit points consisting of 14 core units, 8 major units and 2 elective units) as prescribed below: